ratiphi/feedback-app/README.md

 ## Admin Console

+Before submitted feedback will be displayed in the main list, each individual feedback must be approved by an administrator.
 To access the admin console, navigate to the "/supersecretpagethatnoonewilleverfind" path in the browser page running the app in development mode.
+Click the thumbs up icon to approve, the thumbs down icon is disapprove, and the X icon to delete a feedback.

 This does not use authenication of any kind and is NOT secure.
 It is not intended for production use and should only be left in place for development purposes.